 When you experience the death of a loved one or close friend or family member, it is a very difficult and trying time.
 Denial of a payment on a life insurance policy for your legitimate claim can seriously compound the situation.
 Many individuals depend on the proceeds from life insurance policies for financial support after the loss of a family member.
 If you want to file a claim for the benefits of a life insurance policy or your life insurance claim has already been denied, it is important to hire a knowledgeable insurance attorney in Tampa.

 Contact the Germain Law Group at (813) 835-8888 for a consultation about your life insurance claims in Tampa, Florida.
-Attorney Michael B. Germain is knowledgeable in all areas of life insurance.Germain Law Group represents clients in all insurance claim matters, including life insurance, automobile insurance, disability insurance, and social security insurance.
+Attorney Michael B. Germain is knowledgeable in all areas of life insurance.Germain Law Group, P.A. represents clients in all insurance claim matters, including life insurance, automobile insurance, disability insurance, and social security insurance.

 Tampa Life Insurance Information Center